noi-techpark/go-apigorowler/README.md

 * Response transformation via `jq` expressions
 * Request templating with Go templates
 * Global and request-level authentication and headers
-* Multiple authentication mechanisms: OAuth2 (with password and client\_credentials flows), Bearer tokens, and Basic auth
+* Multiple authentication mechanisms: OAuth2 (password and client_credentials flows), Bearer tokens, Basic auth, Cookie-based auth, JWT auth, and fully customizable authentication
 * Streaming of top-level entities when operating on array-based root contexts
+* Parallel execution of `forEach` iterations with configurable concurrency and rate limiting

 To simplify development, ApiGorowler includes a **configuration builder CLI tool**, written in Go, that enables real-time execution and inspection of the configuration.
 This tool helps developers debug and refine their manifests by visualizing intermediate steps.